kt-shashi/NewsDozz/README.md

 ## Features⚡️

 * Free News articles
-* Breaking News in 4 lines
+* Breaking News in 1 line
 * Sign-in to bookmark your favourite News
 * Multiple categories to choose from
 * Multiple language support